JuliaLang/www_old.julialang.org/community/index.md

 [The Julia Language SubReddit](http://www.reddit.com/r/Julia/) is a collection of various blog posts and articles related to Julia.

-Don't see your community resourses listed here?
+Don't see your community resources listed here?
 Please submit a [pull request](https://github.com/JuliaLang/julialang.github.com/edit/master/community/index.md) so we can share them!